ccdcoe/CDMCS/Moloch/vagrant/singlehost/README.md

-# Moloch & Suricata (in single box)
+# Moloch (& Suricata (&& EEK)) in single box

 * **Moloch** is full packet capturing, indexing, and database system.
 * MOLOCH is not IDS
-* WISE is helper service to check external knowledge before saving session index data
+* *WISE* is part of Moloch.
+Wise is helper service to check external knowledge before saving session index data.
 * **Suricata** is IDS and NSM tool.
-*  EveBox is a web based Suricata "eve log" event (including *alerts*) viewer and has API to query alerts
+*  *EveBox* is a web based Suricata "eve log" event (including *alerts*) viewer and has API to query alerts.
+* *ElasticSearch* is a search engine.

 * WISE plugin **[source.suricata.js](source.suricata.js)** *"connects"* Moloch session to Suricata alert.

 # Get it running on YOUR laptop, before you come to classroom

-Yes, you need to bring your own laptop!
+* Yes, you need to bring your own laptop!

+* Yes, you need to get it up and running in your laptop!

 A quick way to get a classroom||testing||development environment up and running is with **Vagrant**.
 You will need recent versions of [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.